Skip to content

 Its head is dark gray-brown or olive, while its tail is tipped with white.
 The Gray Kingbird builds flimsy cup nests from twigs in tree branches for their eggs to incubate safely until they hatch into chicks.

-They feed mainly on insects such as moths, grasshoppers, beetles, crickets and caterpillars that can be caught midair when it swoops down from above like other kingbirds do.
+They feed mainly on insects such as moths, grasshoppers, beetles, crickets, and caterpillars that can be caught midair when they swoop down from above, as other kingbirds do.

-This bird's call consists of loud chirps which are often heard during mating season - making them an easily identifiable species within areas where they live.
+This bird’s call consists of loud chirps often heard during mating season – making them an easily identifiable species within areas where they live.

 Scientific classification: